John Paragano, Criminal Defense Lawyer for Weapons Possession Charges

-What You Should Do if You are Arrested for a Weapons Offense or Possession of a Weapon in the Commission of a Crime
+What Should You Do if You are Arrested for a Weapons Possession Charge?

-The onus is always on the prosecutor to prove beyond a reasonable doubt your guilt if you are charged with any crime.
-You have certain Constitutional Rights, like the right to remain silent, the right that your arrest be based only upon probable cause, the right against unreasonable search and seizure, etc. To power-up your rights, our skilled criminal defense attorneys are available to meet with you upon your arrest.
-We can explore your options and, in certain cases, reduce the severity of the charges against you.
-To further protect you against self-incrimination, we will communicate directly with law enforcement on your behalf, guiding you on the best course of action to take to protect your rights.
+The Law Offices of John Paragano will work diligently to defend your Constitutionally protected rights such as the right to remain silent, the right that your arrest be based solely upon probable cause, the right to protection against unreasonable search and seizure, and many other rights that you may not even realize are in place to protect you.
+To enforce your rights, I will make myself available to meet with you upon your arrest.
+We can explore your options together and, in certain cases, reduce the severity of the charges against you.
+To further protect you against self-incrimination, I will communicate directly with law enforcement on your behalf, guiding you on the best course of action to take to protect your rights.

-For twenty-five years, my Union law firm has successfully defended numerous charges for violent crimes including weapons charges, where we have achieved acquittals, dismissals and downgrading of charges for a variety of violent crimes, including weapons charges, at the local, county and state level.
+For over thirty years, my law firm has successfully defended numerous weapons possession charges.
+Throughout my career, I have achieved multiple acquittals, dismissals and downgrading of charges for a variety of weapons charges at the local, county and state level.
 If you need an experienced and powerful criminal defense attorney to help you through these troubled waters, call my office today.

 Choose The Law Offices of John Paragano for Your Criminal Defense Attorney